JannieI/canvas-workstation-V3/src/app/roadmap.md

 8. Keep Help Message on top of forms uniform - always look and feel the same.
 Also, make sure there is a preference to switch it back on manually.
 9. Some models like Shape has dashboardTabName - suggest we delete this 10.Consider highlight of selected row in Snapshots.
 If good, apply to all Grids.
 Better: consider a GRID-COMPONENT ...
+11.It should NEVER be allowed to edit the DB itself - there must be a UI function for changing things.
+And always by the users, with rights if necessary.
+12.It must be impossible to lock out all users - admin keeps access and at least one is kept.
+Also, if a W is locked and the owner on leave, someone must be able to unlock it.

 **Data**